-VivagogyChanging the way we live, learn, invest and do business for a better social impact.
+VivagogyChanging the way we live, learn, invest and do business for better total societal impact

-‘The current industrial revolution, or 4IR, is happening, 10 times faster and having 300 times as much impact as the first’.
+‘The current industrial revolution, or 4IR, is happening, 10 times faster and having 300 times as much impact as the first.’- McKinsey

 What does this mean?

-Speed of change and changing social opinion is obliging us to accept that social interaction and non-financial goals are now an important part of the business landscape.
+Speed of change and changing social opinion is obliging us to accept that social interaction and non-financial goals are now an essential part of the business landscape.

-People need to understand their competencies and what they need to do to upskill them because it is a constant and vital process.
+- People need to understand their competencies and what they need to do to up-skill because it is a vital constant process.

 What are we doing?

-Vivagogy wants to support beneficial social changes by creating innovative business models with intelligent technology by applying the expertise and knowledge of our team.
+Vivagogy supports beneficial social changes by creating innovative business models with intelligent technology enabled by the expertise and knowledge in our team.

 We are building a Quantum Data Engine (QDE), which will be able to measure learning of all types, formal, informal and incidental.
 It will define people by more than what they know and show us what they can do with their knowledge and competencies.